imazen/imageflow/README.md

 * Performance constant blur (3x box blur approximates gaussian)
 * Performance constant sharpen

-Scale, convolve, rotate 90 degrees, blur, and sharpen - can be composed and require a single transposition.
+Scale, convolve, rotate 90 degrees, blur, and sharpen - can be all composed and require a single transposition.
 Separately they would require 7.

 ### Trivial operations